 60-O. Stormwater Management

 [RF: I have not seen a section on this included in a zoning code, as it is a state requirement.
 I would recommend you have this section reviewed by the planning board engineer for compliance with state regulations.]

+[Board agreed to send this section to Patrick Pendergast, Town Egineer, for his opinion]

+NOV 25TH MEETING TO START HERE

 Purpose.
 The purpose of this Section is to establish minimum requirements for the control of soil erosion, to prevent sedimentation of surface waters, and to protect and safeguard the general health, safety and welfare of residents.